-We are extremely proud to be the first university chosen by Coursera as it embarks on a collaboration to offer a suite of undergraduate degrees through online distance learning
+We are extremely proud to be the first university chosen by Coursera as it embarks on a collaboration to offer a suite of undergraduate degrees through online distance learning.

-The University of London has more than 40 Massive Open Online Courses (MOOCs) on the Coursera platform, generating over 1.3 million Coursera learner enrolments
+The University of London has more than 60 Massive Open Online Courses (MOOCs) on the Coursera platform, generating over 4 million Coursera learner enrolments.

-Coursera has 31 million registered learners spread over 2,600 courses and 236 specialisations.
-They've partnered up with some of the world's top universities, which include NYU, Princeton, Stanford, Duke, National Taiwan University and Shangai Jiao Tong.
+Coursera has 142 million registered learners spread over 6,900 courses,

+Professional Certificates and degrees.
+They've partnered with some of the world's top universities, which include NYU, Princeton, Stanford, Duke, National Taiwan University and Shanghai Jiao Tong.

-Coursera's courses are used by leading brands like Tata, InfoSys, L'Oreal to train and update their staff.
+More than 7,000 campuses, businesses, and governments have come to Coursera to access world-class learning - anytime, anywhere.
+Coursera's courses are used by leading brands like Tata, InfoSys, and L'Oréal to train and update their staff.
 You can read more about Coursera at: about.coursera.org

-Are you affected by US-imposed restrictions?
+US-imposed restrictions